eliottjohnson/Obsidian-Vault/RFKO acquisition scan.md

 Started at 16:31 ended at 16:38
-Scan of acquisition with chirp every 50 ms, we increase the red boxes 15 aqcisitions, varying nturns from 256 to 16384
+Scan of acquisition with chirp every 50 ms, we increase the red boxes 15 acquisitions, varying nturns from 256 to 16384

 ![[Pasted image 20221103163227.png|675]]